 All other measurements are calculated over a data range.
 When the vertical cursors are enabled, the data range is marked by the vertical cursors.
 When the vertical cursors are off, the data range equals the post samples.

 Besides the calculated values in between the vertical cursors, the positions of the vertical cursors, as well as the difference between them, can be seen at the bottom of the cursor window.
-The button hides or shows this base info.
+The Show base info button hides or shows this base info.

-The measured values can be copied to the clipboard as text, by pressing the button.
+The measured values can be copied to the clipboard as text, by pressing the Copy to clipboard button.

-When Always on top is switched on with the button, the cursor window cannot be hidden under other windows of the Multi Channel oscilloscope software.
+When Always on top is switched on with the Always on top button, the cursor window cannot be hidden under other windows of the Multi Channel oscilloscope software.

 Note: For the frequency measurement, at least one cycle must be in between the vertical cursors.
 Furthermore, at least two rising slopes must be present in the signal.